johndef64/GRPM_system/README.md

 ## Trial

-To try out the GRPM System, you can run each module separately by clicking the "Open in Colab" button.
+To try out GRPM System, you can run each module separately by clicking the "Open in Colab" button.
 Be careful to import all necessary dependencies and files.

 | No. | Notebook | Module |